ammonshepherd/pmamp/README.md

     $dsn = "mysql:host=$server;dbname=$dbname";

   ```
-  - The server/host/database url is 'mysql' which is the name of the MySQL container.
-Because the PHP, Apache and Mysql are all in containers, they know to connect to each other through shortcut network names.
+  - The server/host/database url is `mysql` which is the name of the MySQL
+    container.
+Because the PHP, Apache and Mysql are all in containers, they
+    know to connect to each other through shortcut network names.

 ## General Notes
 - This will run four containers: a proxy container, a PHP-Apache container, a MySQL container and